 A race officer is the person in charge of running races.
 They set the course and administer and score the races.
 He or she is normally on the committee boat or in the start tower ashore.

-Race Officer Pathway and Training material has been moved to Yachting New Zealand's updated Embark Platform.
+Race Officer conference, training seminars, and training courses have been moved to Yachting New Zealand's updated Embark Platform.

 Judges